-We tested the performance of Java RMI on a graph of objects with identical structure.
-The result is shown in the last line of Table 10.
+We tested the performance of Java RMI with the same structures that Kan uses to support asynchronous method calls on distributed objects.
+The result is shown in the last line of Table 9.
 Note that it took significantly longer to make this method call than with the other method signatures.
-In fact, Kan has better performance on a null method than RMI in this case.
-This means that RMI not only lacks some tools for distributing objects, but that such tools can be implemented on top of Java sockets more cheaply than they can be on top of RMI.
-This further limits the effectiveness of RMI for providing distributed solutions.
+In fact, Kan has better